European shares lifted by ECB and strong U.S. data

 According to Thomson Reuters StarMine data, the pan-European STOXX 600 index is trading on a 12-month forward price-to-earnings ratio of 14.5 - representing a slight discount to a similar P/E ratio of 15.9 for the U.S. S&P index.

-Many investors expect more gains for European shares later this year, as the ECB’s measures help offset lingering signs of weakness within the euro zone.
+Many investors expect more gains for European stock markets later this year, as the ECB’s measures help offset lingering signs of weakness within the euro zone.

 “I don’t see any catalyst to have a negative view on equities,” said Luc Bocahut, portfolio manager at Monaco-based Tiverton Trading.